Stroke Center at Norman Regional Hospital

 Norman Regional Health System has earned the Gold Seal of Approval™ from The Joint Commission for Primary Stroke Centers for ten years.
 The Gold Seal of Approval is a clear sign that Norman Regional is compliant with the most stringent standards of performance.
 Stroke is the nation’s 5th leading cause of death in the US, a leading cause of long-term disability and the leading preventable cause of disability.
 Every 4 minutes, someone dies of stroke.
 Nearly 800,000 people in the US have a stroke every year; with about three in four being first-time strokes.
 With urgent and competent care from the providers at Norman Regional, people can survive and improve their chances of living healthy and happy lives.

 To provide multidisciplinary stroke care to all persons in our region and regions to the south; to include prevention, treatment and rehabilitation with a commitment to excellence, integrity and compassion.

 Nationally recognized as a leader in stroke outcomes and rehabilitation.
 Most trusted resource for the outlying communities in our region for stroke education, innovation and evidence-based care and rehabilitation.

-Ischemic stroke – An ischemic stroke is the most common type of stroke.
-It occurs when a blood clot or other substance such as plaque, a fatty material, blocks the blood flow in an artery that supplies blood to the brain which causes reduced blood flow.
+Ischemic stroke – Ischemic stroke is the most common type of stroke.
+It occurs when a blood clot or other substance such as plaque, a fatty material, blocks the blood flow in an artery that supplies blood to the brain.
 This deprives the brain of oxygen and nutrients and brain cells may begin to die within minutes.